 Self-driving cars – soon driving themselves to a street near you

 Welcome to the future – self-driving cars are here but the roadblocks are too.
 The debut of self driving vehicles is filled with controversy; why do we need self driving cars?
-The industry has big selling plans.
-But many people are not sure if self-driving vehicles are even technically feasible at all.
-In addition some people will never support the idea of cars without drivers because driving is a lot of fun.
+Big start up investors have big plans.
+But some people are not sure if self-driving vehicles are even technically feasible at all.
+In addition other people will never support the idea of cars without drivers because driving is a lot of fun.

-Robots taking our driving pleasure is something a few people are excited about.
-Legal and social implications are huge, and self-driving cars will certainly hit some people hard – drivers, their jobs, and pedestrians I’m afraid.
+Robots taking away our driving pleasure is something a few people are excited about.
+Legal and social implications are a big problem for self-driving and it could hit people hard – drivers, their jobs, and pedestrians I’m afraid.
 There are 4.1 million people who drive for a living and 3.5 million do it full time.
-So the immediate question is: why we are spending billions to develop this new safe self-driving car technology, when there are millions of people who could do a better job?
-These are some of the controversial issues involving self-driving cars.
+Immediate concerns are:

 Cars are part of our life in more ways than we think.
-Nothing else spells freedom as well as driving and the fact we can go places.
-The proof is where our money goes.
-The average person will spend $335,000 dollars in cars during his/her lifetime.
+Nothing else spells freedom as well as driving and going places.
+The proof is the money.
+The average person will spend $335,000 dollars in cars in their lifetime.
 But driving is also fun.
-Our driving enjoyment is what puts life into cars.
+Our driving pleasure is what make people love their cars.
 Driving is a complex skill and requires not only our attention and creativity but our critical thinking.

-Cars are also important to us because they represent a leap in our social evolution.
-A similar thing happened when we went from using horses to having cars.
-Now we are at doorsteps of another leap, but this time around we hand out our driving privileges to a robot in order to achieve a better world.
-This is not going to be an easy sell but we don’t have to worry for a while, the little robots have a lot to learn.
-Even the worst driver out there perform better then self-driving cars.
+Cars represent a leap in our social evolution.
+We went from using horses to having cars; and that was a troublesome change.
+Now we are at doorsteps of another leap, but this time around horses are robots offering a better world.
+We don’t have to worry for a while; the baby robots have a lot to learn.
+Even the worst driver today, outperform robotic self-driving cars.

-It’s almost silly to think we can mimic the complexities of driving by just using algorithms.
-Driving is not just scanning objects and making sure you stop before you hit something – driving is much more than that.
+It is almost silly to think we can mimic the complexities of driving with algorithms.
+Driving is not just scanning objects and making sure you stop before you hit something – driving is way more than that.

-Driving is like thinking, something computers are still far from doing correctly.
-Safely conducting a hunk of metal weighing around a ton is a dangerous task.
-While driving we’re required to make decisions all of the time in a continuous stream.
-A computer will face an overwhelming list of obstacles if is to perform even closer to what a regular person can mentally manage in fractions of a seconds.
-In some technical aspects, self-driving cars might even be able to beat the challenge but one important aspect still is missing – human judgment.
+Driving is like thinking, something computers can’t do (at least not very well).
+To conduct a hunk of metal weighing around a ton is a dangerous task.
+Driving requires a continuous stream of decision making.
+A computer will face an overwhelming obstacles to come even close to a bad driver.
+In some technical aspects, self-driving cars might be better then humans, but one important aspect still is missing – human judgment.

-Let’s say there is a cop waving at the robot-car pulling the vehicle over.
-How do you program the computer to respond?
+Let’s say there is a cop waving at the robot-car to pull over.
+How do you program your computer to respond?
 Now let’s say there are a pile of boxes blocking the street ahead; do you tell the program to go into incoming traffic and pass to the other side or you program it to just stop and wait?
 Wait for what?
 What if there is a poorly written sign saying – detour to Main Street?
 What do you tell your computer to do?
 What if there are nails on the road?

 What programming is able to do now is only a small fraction of what is require in real driving.
 Keeping cars between lanes and preventing them from hitting each other and the objects around is the easiest part.
 The hard part is how to interpret a chaotic, dangerous and fast changing environment, and navigate it safely.